JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 He was apologizing so much that at some point—when he was out of range of my brother—I went over to him and said, “Just sit down and let’s have a meal…”

 So as the Seder began, we all read from the Haggadah.
-We all took turns to read one paragraph like we always did, but when it came to my nephew he read a second paragraph… And then a third… As each obvious paragraph break happened I attempted to speak up and say he should allow others to read, but my brother and sister shushed me.
-My sister’s dullard friend said nothing; but that isn’t fair to them… The reality is nobody said anything.
+The basic tradition was we all took turns to read one paragraph and then let someone else read.
+But when it came time for my nephew to read he just didn’t stop.
+First he read one paragraph, then he read a second paragraph… And then a third… It didn’t stop.
+This was socially awkward and selfish.

+As each obvious paragraph break happened I attempted to speak up to say he should allow others to read, but my brother and sister continually shushed me and shut me down.
+My sister’s friends from the Temple said nothing; but that isn’t fair to them… The reality is nobody said anything.
 And I just accepted the reality of the situation and went along with it.

-Soon enough we were actually eating a meal.
-But as I ate I looked around and saw abusers, the abused and people who sat back and said nothing.
-While other Seders had given me headaches in the past, the feeling of death and “Why am I wasting my life?” washed over me.
+Soon enough, the annual amatuer Biblical bullshit recital known as the reading of the Haggadah ended and we were actually eating a Passover meal of some sort.
+Everyone was focused on the food in front of them, but as I ate I looked around and saw nothing much else other than abusers, the abused and the people who sat back and said and did nothing while abuse happened.

+While other Seders my brother and sister dragged me to in the past had given me headaches, the feeling of emptinessm, dread, death and a general feeling of “Why am I wasting my life?” washed over me.

+“Never again,” might have been the two word rallying cry Jews all over would would repeatedly say in reference to the Holocaust, but in my mind—after seeing what happened to my family during this specific Passover—“Never again,” was my own personal rallying cry to finally remove myself from this specific cycle of violence and dysfunction in my own family.

-When I left my sister insisted I take home some food from the Seder despite my protests that I didn’t want anything.
-When I got home, I took off my jacket, lifted up the toilet cover and just flushed the food she gave me down the toilet.
+When I left my sister insisted I take home some leftover food from the Seder despite my very clearly stating that I didn’t want anything.
+So I rode the subway home to my apartment with a few containers of food I did not want.
+And when I finally got back to my home, I took off my jacket, went to the bathroom, lifted up the toilet seat and just flushed the food she gave me straight down the toilet.

 ***

-*The Last Passover I Had With My Family (c) Copyright by Jack Szwergold; written on December 30, 2017.
+*The Last Passover I Had With My Family (c) Copyright by Jack Szwergold; written on April 14, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*